 for constants $c_{p,X},C_{p,X}$ depending only on $p$ and $X$?
-In the SPDE literature the right hand side inequality is often referred to as a Bichteler-Jacod inequality.
+In the SPDE literature, the right-hand side inequality is often referred to as a Bichteler--Jacod inequality.
 This estimate allows one to define an It\^{o}-type stochastic integral, sometimes called a strong or $L^p$-stochastic integral in the literature \cite{App07,Rud04}, for all elements in the closure of the simple adapted processes in $\cI_{p,X}$.
-If both inequalities in (\ref{eqn:ItoIsomorphismPoisson}) hold simultaneously then we shall speak of an It\^{o} isomorphism.
-In this situation the choice of the space $\cI_{p,X}$ is optimal and therefore $\cI_{p,X}$ provides the proper framework to study well-posedness and regularity questions.
-We will call the corresponding Bichteler-Jacod inequality optimal in this case, even though the constants $c_{p,X},C_{p,X}$ in (\ref{eqn:ItoIsomorphismPoisson}) are not required to be optimal.
-In the case of Gaussian noise It\^{o} isomorphisms in UMD Banach spaces were obtained in \cite{NVW07}.
+If both inequalities in (\ref{eqn:ItoIsomorphismPoisson}) hold simultaneously, then we shall speak of an It\^{o} isomorphism.
+In this situation, the choice of the space $\cI_{p,X}$ is optimal and therefore $\cI_{p,X}$ provides the proper framework to study well-posedness and regularity questions.
+We will call the corresponding Bichteler--Jacod inequality optimal in this case, even though the constants $c_{p,X},C_{p,X}$ in (\ref{eqn:ItoIsomorphismPoisson}) are not required to be optimal.
+In the case of Gaussian noise, It\^{o} isomorphisms in UMD Banach spaces were obtained in \cite{NVW07}.
 The optimality of these estimates proved crucial in obtaining maximal regularity results for stochastic parabolic evolution equations driven by Gaussian noise \cite{NVW12}.
-One can expect optimal Bichteler-Jacod inequalities to be similarly useful in the investigation of maximal regularity for equations driven by Poisson or, more generally, L\'{e}vy noise.
-Although Bichteler-Jacod inequalities are fundamental to the study of SPDEs driven by jump noise and have been investigated by many authors (see \cite{App07,BrH09,Hau11,MPR10,MaR10,PeZ07,Rud04} and the references therein), a general It\^{o} isomorphism as available in the Gaussian case is still missing.
-In fact, it seems that the optimality of Bichteler-Jacod inequalities has not yet been investigated, not even in the scalar-valued case.
-The main aim of this paper is to provide optimal estimates of the form (\ref{eqn:ItoIsomorphismPoisson}) in the important case where $X$ is an $L^q$-space.
-On the one hand, this result can serve as a stepping stone in the development of It\^{o} isomorphisms in more general Banach spaces needed in the study of SPDEs.
-On the other hand, our estimates are in itself valuable for existence, uniqueness and regularity questions that can be addressed in the setting of $L^q$-spaces, see e.g.\ \cite{MaR10} for interesting examples.
-With some additional effort, our estimates can be extended to the situation where $X$ is a noncommutative $L^q$-space associated with a semi-finite von Neumann algebra $\cM$, for any $1<q<\infty$.
-To keep our exposition accessible to readers who have little familiarity with noncommutative analysis, we choose to focus on classical $L^q$-spaces and only later indicate the modifications needed to prove our results in full generality.
-To formulate our main result for classical $L^q$-spaces, Theorem~\ref{thm:summarySILqPoisson}, we introduce the following spaces.
-Let $(S,\Si,\si)$ be any measure space.
-We consider the completions $\cS_q^p$, $\cD_{q,q}^p$ and $\cD_{p,q}^p$ of the space of all simple functions in the respective norms
+One can expect optimal Bichteler--Jacod inequalities to be similarly useful in the investigation of maximal regularity for equations driven by Poisson or, more generally, L\'{e}vy noise.